saalikmubeen/goravel-demo-app/README.md

    go run ./*.go
    ```

-7. Visit the app in your browser at `http://localhost:4000`
+7. Visit `http://localhost:4000` in your browser.